Home of the Ottoman Emperor

 The Second Courtyard

 Divan Square, surrounded by porticoes on four sides and used for ceremonies, festivities and ceremonies, Divan-ı Hümayun (Kubbealtı), where the government affairs were held, the Palace of Justice, the official treasury building are all here.
 The Zülüflü Baltacı Quarry where the people responsible for palace affairs stayed, royal stables, where the sultan’s selected horses were housed, the kitchens where the meals of the palace staff were prepared, the Babussade where the palace school is located are all in the second courtyard.
 In this section, there are two small-scale models of the palace and a large map showing the establishment and expansion of the Ottoman Empire.
 To the right of the courtyard is a collection of Treasure and sultan costumes, perhaps one of the most popular sections of the museum.
-Many interesting items include the 86-carat Khashoggi diamond (Kaşıkçı Elması), Topkapi Dagger, enormous emeralds, a few wooden items, large candlesticks made of pure gold.
+Many interesting items include the 86-carat Khashoggi diamond (Kaşıkçı Elması), Topkapi Dagger, enormous emeralds, a few wooden items, and large candlesticks made of pure gold.

 The Third Courtyard